tanim0la/cairo-tutorial/content/cairo-smart-contract.md

 - Cairo’s `mod` keyword serves a similar role to Solidity’s `contract` keyword.
 - Cairo’s interfaces are defined using a trait annotated with `#[starknet::interface]`, like Solidity’s `interface`.
 - To create read-only functions in Cairo, like `view` in Solidity, pass the state as a snapshot using the `@` symbol.
-- To create Solidity’s `pure`-like functions in Cairo, define the function like we did with `get_five` function.
+- To create Solidity’s `pure`like functions in Cairo, define the function like we did with `get_five` function.
 - To make a function externally callable, like with `public` and `external` in Solidity, use `#[external(v0)]` or implement it in an `impl` block with `#[abi(embed_v0)]`.

 ## Conclusion